Nathan-Nesbitt/Minecraft_AI/README.md

 The back end of the application communicates with the frontend and handles incoming requests.
 Such requests are to either store and handle data from the game or to manipulate the data and perform a statistical analysis.
 It is composed of three major components:

 The first being the `Broker` that communicates with the backend and channels requests to the appropriate libraries.
 The second being the `Minecraft_Store` and `Data` that processes, stores and formats the data in a CSV format for the `Minecraft Learns` AI library to use.
 Lastly, there is the Model Minecraft_Learns library that is called and used to process, train, model, and then predict a response variable.

-## How to get the API running
-Step 1:
-- Download the newest release

-Step 2:
-- Unzip the the MinecraftAI_v***.zip folder

-Step 3:
-- Open Terminal/Command line

-Step 4:
-- `cd` to the directory of the contents from the zip folder

-Step 4:
-- Once there simple run `./main.exe` to start the api running